Cherry blossom lemonade

 Cherry blossoms don’t taste exactly like cherries, so while you may make lemonade with cherries and it will taste good, it won’t taste like this recipe.

-Of course, the final color will also depend on the type and concentration of sakura powder you use.
+And of course, the final color will also depend on the concentration of sakura powder you use.

 Cherry blossoms lemonade recipe